 Conclusion – Final Considerations

-Cristiano Mazzei holds an M.A. in Translation Studies from the University of Massachusetts Amherst and is currently Director of Online Education for the College of Humanities and Fine Arts at the same institution.
-In addition to being certified as translator and interpreter by different organizations in Brazil and the United States, Mazzei has vast experience teaching and training both in workshop and university settings.
+Cristiano Mazzei holds an MA in translation studies from the University of Massachusetts Amherst, USA, and is currently Director of Online Education for the College of Humanities and Fine Arts at the same institution.
+In addition to being certified as a translator and interpreter by different organizations in Brazil and the United States, Mazzei has vast experience teaching and training in both workshop and university settings.

-Laurence Jay-Rayon Ibrahim Aibo holds a Ph.D. in Translation Studies from Université de Montréal.
+Laurence Jay-Rayon Ibrahim Aibo holds a PhD in translation studies from the Université de Montréal, Canada.
 She has been translating, teaching, and interpreting in the Americas, Europe, and Africa for the past 30 years.
-She currently teaches in the online Certificate in Professional T&I at the University of Massachusetts Amherst and is the author of The Politics of Translating Sound Motifs in African Fiction (2020).
+She currently teaches in the online Certificate in Professional T&I program at the University of Massachusetts Amherst, USA, and is the author of The Politics of Translating Sound Motifs in African Fiction (2020).

 Edwin Gentzler, University of Massachusetts Amherst, USA